 More than a decade later they performed CT scans of their coronary arteries.
 Subjects who had reacted with elevations in their blood pressure during the psychological stress experiments with video games had an increased risk of developing calcification of their coronary arteries more than 13 years later (Hypertension, March, 2006).

 Blood pressure readings are usually lower on weekends than on weekdays (Physiology & Behavior, April 15, 2006).
-We suspect that is because work can be stressful and weekends can be relaxing.
+We suspect that is because work can be stressful and weekends should be relaxing.

 Tracking Your Stress to Lower Blood Pressure Naturally: